 Is your dream job one that wants you to have graduated with honors?
 Would they appreciate a careful thinker, a valedictorian of the class?
 What about the awards that you’ve received in your time at college?
 Any achievements and accolades that you’ve received over time while you were a student need mentioning.
 Include industry-specific language, too, so that you can impress.

 Businesses like statistics, so it stands to reason then that numbers are going to attract attention.
 Did you have a role that enabled you to increase the money that you made for a company by a certain percentage?
 Make sure that you include those little facts.
-Employers want short, sharp facts and the more numbers that you can present, the better off you will be.
+Employers want short, sharp facts, and the more numbers that you can present, the better off you will be.

 Check & Check Again

 Bad grammar could be the killer of your dreams, and that’s not an overreaction.
 An employer who reads a comprehensive and concise resume wants to see that you are articulate.
 Bad grammar and spelling on a computer just show the employer that you don’t care as much as your resume said that you do.
-You need to utilize the very many grammar and spelling checkers built into your computer and online so that you don’t get caught out by English-isms.
+You need to utilize the many grammar and spelling checkers built into your computer and online to don’t get caught out by English-isms.
 Take your time and check everything twice, like Santa.

 A cover letter attached to your resume doesn’t have to be a monologue about your life since emergence from the womb.
-It does, however, have to be short and sweet, detailing who you are, a brief look at your skills and what you are seeking in a company.
+It does, however, have to be short and sweet, detailing who you are, a brief look at your skills, and what you are seeking in a company.
 It can be a way to show a prospective employer how you plan to meet their expectations and integrate well within their company.

-A busy, messy resume is one that is immediately discarded by a recruiter.
+A busy, messy resume is immediately discarded by a recruiter.
 You need to be able to format your resume so that it looks clean and concise.
 Your job roles should be in chronological order starting with most recent and working backward.
 Your education should be listed in the same way.
 You should have the appropriate headers and text sizes so that your words are spaced neatly and are not overbearing.
 There are plenty of templates online to use, so you shouldn’t be short of guides.
 All you have to do is seek them out.

 It’s Not All Technical

 You’d include your software and work skills on your resume, but there are some softer skills that you should also be including.
-Talk about times in your roles where you were a team player, a problem solver or someone who was able to take direction and roll with a project.
-You need to come across as an independent, experienced and educated professional who is ready to take on anything and is open to new practices.
+Talk about times in your roles where you were a team player, a problem solver, or someone who was able to take direction and roll with a project.
+You need to come across as an independent, experienced, and educated professional who is ready to take on anything and is open to new practices.

 Your ability to write a good resume is simply your stepping stone toward an interview for a role you’ve been waiting for.
 If you don’t know how to write a resume, then you need to get your head down and into some research.
 You are the biggest asset that you have, and your resume is your place to sing your own praises and be the best professional version of yourself that you can be.
-Take your time and write about you; there are people out there just waiting to read it.
+Take your time and write about yourself; there are people out there just waiting to read it.